 I always encourage festival organizers to keep vendors authentic as well.
-If you’re running a medieval faire, no attendee will be excited about a Comcast tent.
-Sorry Comcast.
+If you’re running a medieval fair, no attendee will be excited about a Comcast tent.
+Sorry, Comcast.
 They will be interested in weapon makers and artisans.

 It’s tempting to take money from any vendor who is interested in setting up their booth at your event, but the truth is that these types of businesses (cell phone companies, etc.) detract from your theme, and too often I see them start taking over formerly great festivals.

-Take if from someone who covers events for a living, Coloradans have a lot of choice when it comes to what they will do on any given weekend.
+Take it from someone who covers events for a living, Coloradans have lots of choices when it comes to what they will do on any given weekend.
 Dozens of festivals occur across the state during the summer months and it’s important for festival organizers to make their festival stand out.
-Keeping these three things in mind, as well as your festival theme, will go a long way to ensure that your event continues to thrive year in and year out.
+Keeping these three things in mind, as well as your festival theme will go a long way to ensure that your event continues to thrive year in and year out.

 Heidi Kerr-Schlaefer is a Colorado festival and travel writer and founder of HeidiTown.com.
 She spends her days promoting Colorado and her nights drinking Colorado craft beer.
 If your organization would like Heidi to speak about festival marketing or the importance of tourism, contact her at TheMayor@HeidiTown.com.